 To case-bond or not to case-bond, that is the question...

-The performance of the KNSB propellant is theoretically similar to that of both the KNSU and KNDX propellants.
+The performance of KNSB propellant is theoretically similar to that of both the KNSU and KNDX propellants.
 Actual static testing of the Kappa-SB rocket motor gave a delivered specific impulse lower than that obtained by either KNSU or KNSB, however.
-The lower performance figure is likely due to an unusual burning characteristic of the KNSB propellant, which results in a triangular shaped thrust curve.
+The lower performance figure is likely due to an unusual burning characteristic of the KNSB propellant, which often results in an off-nominal triangular shaped thrust curve.
 The explanation for this odd behaviour, which has been encountered by other experimenters as well, is a subject of much debate.
 A contributing factor appears to stem from the fact that it is rather difficult to initiate combustion of KNSB propellant, as determined by a series of Igniteability experiments.
+More recent experience suggests that this off-nominal performance may be reduced or eliminated by painting the exposed surfaces of the propellant with ignition primer and by having adequate spacing between grain segments (BATES configuration).
+I typically use no less than 1 cm spacing between segments.

 This propellant has a big advantage over the sucrose-based propellant with regard to casting, and has certain advantages over dextrose-based propellant, as well.
 The temperature of the melted mixture is significantly lower than sucrose-based, which results in an improved safety margin with regard to overheating.
 Lower casting temperature also leads to the significant advantage of less rapid freeze-up of the melted mixture, which results in a better cast product with fewer voids or air bubbles.
 Since sorbitol-based propellant does not caramelize, the pot life is not limited.
 This make it very suitable for casting large propellant grains.
 The largest KNSB grain that I am aware of had a mass of a 40 kg.
 (88 lbs.), although it was cast as four separate segments.
 The motor was developed by the Norwegian group NEAR and has been successfully static test fired a number of times, and subsequently flown in a rocket vehicle.

 The cast KNSB grain is somewhat translucent with the colour being nearly pure white.
-As a result of the translucent nature, it may be prudent to add an opacifier, such as lampblack, to absorb the heat of reaction and reduce infrared transmission of heat through the grain (which may result in accelerated burning rate).
+As a result of the translucent nature, it may be advantageous to add an opacifier, such as lampblack, to absorb the heat of reaction and reduce infrared transmission of heat through the grain.
+However, the addition of opacifier may affect the burn rate.
 This is an aspect of the propellant that requires further investigation.

-The hygroscopic nature of this propellant appears to be significantly less than that of the sucrose-based propellant, although further testing needs to be conducted to quantify this.
-I recently left a KNSB grain exposed to ambient air, and after several weeks, it was still perfectly dry.
+The hygroscopic nature of this propellant appears to be less than that of the sucrose-based propellant, although further testing needs to be conducted to quantify this.
+As an ad-hoc experiment, I left a KNSB grain exposed to ambient air, and after several weeks, it was still perfectly dry.
 However, the ambient humidity may play a role -- the relative humidity (R.H.) had remained quite low over this duration, at between 55-60%.
 There may well be a R.H. threshold that determines whether or not the grain will be hygroscopic.